Is Long Term Care Insurance Worth It? Explore the Pros and Cons

 A deferred lifetime annuity is one option.
 Putting money into a deferred annuity — now or around the time you retire — can also be an efficient way to fund long term care.
 With this strategy, you invest an amount of money to be paid out as monthly income to start at a date in the future.
 So, if you are 63 right now, you might invest $100,000 to be paid out starting at an age when you think you might require long term care — maybe age 85.
 When you turn 85, you will start receiving monthly payments which can be used to fund care or anything else you might need or want at that time.

-Estimate the cost of a deferred annuity with an annuity calculator, explore other creative ways to fund a long term care need, or try any strategy out on your own finances with the NewRetirement retirement planning calculator.
+Estimate the cost of a deferred annuity with an annuity calculator.
+Explore 10 other creative ways to fund a long term care need.
+Or, try any strategy out on your own finances with the NewRetirement Retirement Planner.